Skip to content

 What is function calling?
 Function calling is when a language model understands a natural-language request and produces, as a structured JSON object, which of its predefined functions to call and with what arguments.
 The critical point: the model does not run the code itself; it only produces the intent "call this function with these arguments," and your application performs the actual execution.

 A language model is masterful at generating text, but on its own it can neither check the weather, nor send an email, nor pull an order from a database.
 Function calling fills exactly this gap: by producing a structured call, it connects the model to functions and APIs in the outside world.
 This guide covers what function calling is, why it is needed, how it works, its relationship to JSON schema, and why it is central to tool use and API integration.
+By the end you will have a complete answer to what function calling is at both the conceptual and engineering level, with common misconceptions cleared up and the security and measurement dimensions covered.

-- Function Calling
+Function Calling

-- A mechanism where a language model understands a natural-language request and produces, as a structured JSON object, which of its predefined functions to call and with what arguments.
+A mechanism where a language model understands a natural-language request and produces, as a structured JSON object, which of its predefined functions to call and with what arguments.
 The model does not run the code itself; it only produces the call intent, while the application performs the actual execution.
 Function calling is the bridge connecting a language model to APIs and tools.

-- Also known as: Function calling, tool calling, tool use
+Also known as: Function calling, tool calling, tool use

 Why Is Function Calling Needed?